phalt/cicerone/docs/index.md

 The goal of Cicerone is to be fast, minimal, fully typed, and designed for Python developers by Python developers.

+## Features

+- **Full support**: Tested against real-world and example specifications to be 100% compliant.
+- **Pydantic-based models**: Type-safe object models.
+- **Multiple input formats**: Load from files, URLs, or in-memory data
+- **OpenAPI 3.x support**: Works with OpenAPI 3.0 and 3.1 specifications
+- **Minimal dependencies**: Only relies on Pydantic and yaml.
+The rest is core Python.
+- **Simple API**: Intuitive methods for common operations

 ## Installation

 ### pip